MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         // to query the system fonts available for styling web content.
         LocalFonts = 10,

-        // Indicates permission for a site to use system exlusive messages to access
+        // Indicates permission for a site to use system exclusive messages to access
         // Musical Instrument Digital Interface (MIDI) devices.
 Permission is requested
         // when developers use the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
         // to request system exclusive MIDI access.